ankitsejwal/Lyndor/README.md

 [![Build Status](https://travis-ci.org/ankitsejwal/Lyndor.svg?branch=master)](https://travis-ci.org/ankitsejwal/Lyndor)

-* This software can download any [**Lynda.com**](https://www.lynda.com) course
+* Download any [**Lynda.com**](https://www.lynda.com) course for offline use.
 * You will need a Lynda.com Basic, Premium or Organisation account inorder to download courses.
 * On providing course url, the program will download - Course Folder, Chapters, Videos, Subtitles and Info files, and will arrange all the videos in correct order by renaming them in a sequence.
+* You can download multiple courses at one time by pasting several urls in **Bulk Download.txt**
 * info.txt and CONTENT.md file is created, containing additional info about the course.
-* You can download multiple courses at one time by pasting several urls in **Bulk Download.txt**

-* **NOTE:** The Basic and Premium account costs about $20 and $30 USD respectively once the 30 day free trial ends, which is not much considering you are investing in your career or following your passion, thus you may get exponential returns.
+* **NOTE:** The Basic and Premium account costs about $20 and $30 respectively once the 30 day free trial ends, which is not much considering you are investing in your career or following your passion, thus you may get exponential returns.

 ```
   Features: